Fankholor-sudo/Fankholor-sudo/README.md

 <h3 align="center">A passionate full stack developer</h3>

 <h4>About Me...</h4>
-I am a computer science graduate with experience in Back-end development, Front-end development<br/>
+I am a skilled Full-Stack Developer with a proven track record in Back-end, Middle-end,<br/>
-and Software designing.
-I have an analytical mind and I take pride in my work, as well as finding elegant<br/>
+and Front-end development, as well as Software design and Software architecture.<br/> My work is characterised by an analytical mindset and a strong commitment to delivering<br/>
-solutions to complex problems.
-My aim is to contribute towards the fields of computer science and<br/>
+valuable solutions to complex problems.
+I am passionate about software development and<br/>
-software development.<br/>
+strive to make meaningful contributions to this field.<br/>
 <br/>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=fankholor-sudo&label=Profile%20views&color=0e75b6&style=flat" alt="fankholor-sudo" /> </p>